 Configuring Cloudflare and B2

 The URL to display the file should be either https://f000.backblazeb2.com, https://f001.backblazeb2.com or something similar.
 Clicking on the link should take you to the image.
-(If you receive a permissions error - ensure your bucket is public.)
+Please note: If clicking on this link generates and error, the bucket may be private rather than public.
+Toggle the bucket's public/private status from the B2 web UI.

 Add your domain to the bottom of the screen and tap scan.
 Cloudflare will read your domain's configuration from DNS.
 When the scan is complete, push Continue.

-- Select CNAME from the record type pulldown.
+- Select CNAME (Canonical Name) from the record type pulldown.

 - Type your hostname.
-For example, if you want the bucket to be mapped to photos.mydomain.com, the Name field would be photos.
+To map the bucket to photos.mydomain.com, the Name field would be photos.

 - Specify the B2 public URL, from the first step.
 For example, f000.backblazeb2.com.